-The text is an analysis how the coverage of endocrine-disrupting pollutants is covered by the media.
-As is written in the book Xenofeminist from Helen Hester about these text: “It should nevertheless concern us that this environmental activism is ‘hyper-focusing sexual anxiety around ambiguity, variability, and changeability” (p.
-47).
-The text talks about how environmental activist an organisation uses a very heteronormativ and heterosexual language to scare people into more care about our environment.
+The text analyses the coverage of endocrine-disrupting pollutants in the media where environmental activism is ‘hyper-focusing sexual anxiety around ambiguity, variability, and changeability” (p.
+5)). the analysis shows how environmental activist organisations use a very heteronormative and heterosexual language to scare people into caring about the environment.
 The essay recommends a different approach.
-It uses a dynamic model of sex and the environmental disruption as ongoing process of sexing (p.
-1) we are all part of, just in an easier our more difficult way. (p.
-6) The text suggests an “ecological resilience” that reframes the toxicity of the pollutants without reasserting politics of purity. (p.
+It presents a dynamic model of sex and the environmental disruption as ongoing process of sexing (p.
+1) that humans are part of.
+The text suggests an “ecological resilience” that reframes the toxicity of the pollutants without reasserting politics of purity. (p.
 2) The authors understand the pollution-included sexual change through a dynamic model of reactive sex. (p.
-2) The text discusses as well on examples how the medical pollution mostly of the richers states has impact on workers in a transnational way: “Although endocrine disrupting pollution affects the whole world, it is relevant to ask which human populations are most exposed and where?
-Reports notify of banana plantation workers that become sterile, have increased cancer risk, or die from poisoning (Thrupp 1991; Henriques et al. 1997).
-Premature breast development in children may be due to exposure to agricultural pesticides (Ozen et al. 2012).
-Thrupp analyzed the causes for sterilization of banana plantation workers in Costa Rica and concluded that the determinants were "dominance of short-term profit motives, and the control over information and technology by the manufacturers (who concealed early toxicological research evidence of the reproductive hazards) and by the managers of the banana producer companies" (p.
-3) The working class in the countries of the production has a higher risk to get exposed to killers, insecticides, industrial chemicals and medication, that are often banned in non developing countries.
-Thats creates as well a class hierarchy of exposure.
-And the media cover more the effects of threatened sex and sexuality, than talking about many other health risk, that are much higher. (p.
-4) But the topic of sex change is more sensational than the cancer risks. in these discurs we can see a how the society is still scared by sex change and the in between feminine and masculin.
-These lead to campaign like Save the man!
-“These calls for response reveal a central importance given to “male” bodies, and a lack of concern for women’s health problems.
+2) The text also discusses how the pollution mostly of the richer states has impact on workers transnationally: “Although endocrine disrupting pollution affects the whole world, it is relevant to ask which human populations are most exposed and where?
+Reports notify of banana plantation workers that become sterile, have increased cancer risk, or die from poisoning” ((p.
+3) The working class in the countries of agricultural production has a higher risk to get exposed to insecticides, industrial chemicals and medication, that are often banned in advanced capitalist countries.
+This creates a class hierarchy of exposure.
+And the media focuses almost exclusively on the effects of threatened sex and sexuality, rather than talking about other health risks. (p.
+4) But the topic of sex change is more sensational than the cancer risks. in these discourses we can see a how the society is still scared by sex change and the in between feminine and masculine.
+This lead to campaigns like “Save the man!” where central importance [is] given to “male” bodies, and a lack of concern for women’s health problems.
 What is unveiled here is a preoccupation with vulnerability of masculinity, maleness, and manhood, those precious commodities of any patriarchal system.” (p.
-5) These is also set into the context of questioning transnational capitalism, where the pollution isn't regulated at all. (p.
+5) This is also set into the context of questioning transnational capitalism, where the pollution isn't regulated at all. (p.
 6)